sahat/hackathon-starter/README.md

 You need to have a MongoDB server running before launching `app.js`.
 You can download MongoDB [here](https://www.mongodb.com/try/download/community), or install it via a package manager.
 Windows users, read [Install MongoDB on Windows](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows//).

-**Tip:** If you are always connected to the internet, you could just use [MongoDB Atlas](https://www.mongodb.com) instead of downloading and installing MongoDB locally. ou will only need to update the database credentials in the `.env` file.
+**Tip:** If you are always connected to the internet, you could just use [MongoDB Atlas](https://www.mongodb.com) instead of downloading and installing MongoDB locally.
+You will only need to update the database credentials in the `.env` file.

 **NOTE:** MongoDB Atlas (cloud database) is required for vector store, index, and search features used in AI integrations.
 These features are NOT available in locally installed MongoDBs.